rob-derosa/issue-reporter/README.md

 Generates a gist report of labeled issues that are unassigned.
 This can be helpful if a certain subset of issues require an assignee based on the label applied, like `blocker` or `showstopper` or `needs triage`, etc.

+A URL of the new gist will be output and show in the log.

 ## Sample Usage

 ```yaml